jrkyles/NewsReal/README.md

 # NewsReal

-NewsReal is a small web app that generates a short spoken news briefing based on the categories you select and a tone of delivery.
-It fetches recent articles, drafts a script, and converts it to audio so you can listen in the browser.
+NewsReal generates a short spoken news briefing.
+The frontend calls a small FastAPI backend, which talks to NewsAPI, OpenAI, and ElevenLabs.

 ## Features